fredzannarbor/fredzannarbor/_posts/2020-09-07-Jekyll-smart-resume.md

 ## Using Jekyll Collections

 Jekyll includes a neat concept called "Collections" of related documents.
 In this example, I show how to use Jekyll Collections to create different views of your experience through whatever prism is most important at the moment.
-[The core Jekyll documentation for Collections](https://jekyllrb.com/docs/collections/), which is quite good and includes [a step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/09-collections/).
+[The core Jekyll documentation for Collections](https://jekyllrb.com/docs/collections/) is quite good and includes [a step-by-step tutorial](https://jekyllrb.com/docs/step-by-step/09-collections/).

 To build a multipurpose "smart" resume, I will add two Collections to my local Jekyll website: Accomplishments and Employers.
 Then I will use Jekyll's Liquid template language to filter bullets in and out depending on situation.